 Accurate estimates of the likely extreme environmental loading on an offshore facility are vital to enable a design that ensures the facility is both structurally reliable and economic.
-This involves estimating the extreme value behaviour of meteorological and oceanographic (metocean) variables that quantify the various environmental loading quantities, primarily winds, wave, and currents.
-Examples of such parameters are significant wave height, mean wind speed and mean current speed.
-These characterise the environment for a given short period of time within which the environment is assumed to be stationary.
+This involves estimating the extreme value behaviour of meteorological and oceanographic (metocean) parameters that quantify the various environmental loading quantities, primarily winds, wave, and currents.
+Examples of such parameters are the significant wave height, the mean wind speed, and mean current speed, which provide a measure of wave field or sea state intensity, the wind strength, and the ocean current strength respectively.
+These parameters characterise the short-term variability of the phenomenon involved, which is assumed to be stationary over temporal scales of a few hours.